IBM/cloud-native-starter-security-workshop/workshop/app-env-exercise-01/SETUP_ISTIO_INGRESS_TLS.md

 > No, at least not not totally.
 By default, after installation, Istio uses mTLS in PERMISSIVE mode.
 This allows to test and gradually secure your microservices mesh.

-> In the later exercise `Switch MTLS to strict` you will see how to change that.
+> In the later exercise `Secure microservices with strict mTLS` you will see how to change that.